OxHainan/cloak-docs/docs/source/started/quick-start.rst

 --------------------
 Cloak by Examples
 --------------------
-Here we will show you how to compile, deploy, call a Cloak contract through `demo.cloak <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/index.html>`__:
+Here we will show you how to compile, deploy and call a Cloak smart contract through `demo.cloak <https://oxhainan-cloak-docs.readthedocs-hosted.com/en/latest/index.html>`__:

 .. code-block::